We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 - Have a chance to enjoy local homestays and authentic local cuisines to immerse yourself in the local culture.

-- Experience fulfilling achievement of a classic high-altitude expedition in the Himalaya.
+- Experience fulfilling achievement of a classic high-altitude ascent in the Himalaya.

 - The trip offers the right mix of adventure, culture, and beauty for hikers and serious mountaineers alike.

-- With the expedition fully supported, including permits, porters, and logistics, all were safely organized and planned.
+- With the high altitude journey fully supported, including permits, porters, and logistics, all were safely organized and planned.

-As of 2026, the experience of climbing Manaslu is extremely exhilarating for climbers.
-The peak stands at 8163 meters (26,781 feet), providing comparable excitement to climbing Everest and Annapurna, albeit less crowded.
+As of 2026, the experience of subbmite Nepal's giant is extremely exhilarating for climbers.
+The peak stands at 8163 meters (26,781 feet), providing comparable excitement to submits Everest and Annapurna, albeit less crowded.

-The climbing season for Manaslu in 2026 is projected to be the anticipated window between late March and early June, and again between late September and November.
+The peak expidition season in 2026 is projected to be the anticipated window between late March and early June, and again between late September and November.
 The best weather windows are expected for both spring and fall months.

-Price for an expedition in 2026 is estimated to be around $12,000 per person and is generally inclusive of permits, fees charged by the governments, experienced sherpas, other staff, food, and accommodations during the expedition.
+Price for an climb in 2026 is estimated to be around $12,000 per person and is generally inclusive of permits, fees charged by the governments, experienced sherpas, other staff, food, and accommodations during ascent.

-Here are a couple of important points to remember about the Manaslu climb in 2026:
+Here are a couple of important points to remember about the climb in 2026:

-- The fees for permits and paperwork are much lower than climbs over 8000m.
+- The fees for permits and paperwork are much lower than peak attempt over 8000m.

-- There are stunning views on the climb, like the spectacular Larkya La Pass.
+- There are stunning views on the himalayan journey, like the spectacular Larkya La Pass.

 - Climbers should be in good shape and be prepared for possible extreme weather changes associated with high-altitude climbing.

-Joining the expedition to Mount Manaslu in the Spring of 2026 will give climbers a great chance of trying Manaslu.
+Joining this expedition in the Spring of 2026 will give climbers a great chance of trying Manaslu massif.

 In general terms, the weather is usually less turbulent than during the monsoon season, and is generally not as severe as in the winter months.